Give your AI agent a private podcast feed.

 Commuters and On-the-Go Learners

-NotebookLM is fundamentally a desktop-first, browser-based experience with no dedicated mobile app.
-Superlore, by contrast, was built for mobile from day one.
-The iOS and Android apps offer a full podcast player with playlists, offline downloads, background playback, and continue-listening features.
+NotebookLM has a mobile app, but its Audio Overviews stay locked inside it — there is no subscribable podcast feed, so you can't pull them into Spotify, Apple Podcasts, or the podcast app you already use.
+Superlore, by contrast, was built around the feed from day one.
+The iOS and Android apps offer a full podcast player with playlists, offline downloads, background playback, and continue-listening features, and every episode also arrives in your usual podcast app.
 If you spend 30+ minutes a day commuting or exercising, Superlore turns that time into productive learning sessions.
 Browse the Explore page to discover episodes on trending topics, or create your own in seconds before you leave the house.

 Curious Lifelong Learners